-To view an October 2012 Web chat with Prof. Catherine Moore and a current MUBG student, please click here.
-To view an October 2011 Web chat with Prof. Catherine Moore discussing the Graduate program in Music Business, please click here.
+To view a web chat with Professor Catherine Moore and a current MUBG student, please click here.
+To view an October 2011 web chat discussing the graduate program in Music Business, please click here.
 Different topics are covered in the two sessions.

 Q: What courses will I take to complete my degree?

 A. View curriculum requirements for the master's degree here.